Vietnam.vn - Nền tảng quảng bá Việt Nam

 Over the phone, Mr. Khang asked about Hanh’s health and family.
 When he learned that Hanh no longer wanted to go to school and would go to work to earn a living because of his uncertain future, Mr. Khang said: “You are one year older than my youngest grandchild.
 So, will you agree to let me accept you as my grandchild?”
 Hanh choked up with tears: “Yes, sir.”

-Teacher Khang also committed to "support" Hanh's education every month, 3 million VND per month.
-When he needed more, Hanh could tell "grandpa".
-At the same time, he asked the Vice Principal to open a bank account for Hanh so that he could deposit money there every month.
-He also asked her to help buy Hanh a phone, and he would send her the money back, so that the grandfather and granddaughter could talk to each other occasionally.
+Teacher Khang also pledged to “support” Hanh’s education every month, 3 million VND per month.
+When he needed more, Hanh could tell “grandpa”.
+At the same time, he asked the Vice Principal to open a bank account for Hanh so that he could deposit money into it every month.
+He also asked her to help buy Hanh a phone, and he would send her money back so that the grandfather and grandchild could talk to each other occasionally.

-Mr. Khang said that he felt heartbroken when looking at the list of students who were swept away by the flood.
-“The project to raise children and students of Lang Nu after the flash flood” is what he wants to make up for, so that the future of the children who were lucky enough to survive but suffered a lot of damage will no longer be uncertain.
+Teacher Khang said he felt heartbroken when looking at the list of students who were swept away by the flood.
+“The project to feed the children and students of Lang Nu after the flash flood” is what he wants to make up for, so that the future of the children who were lucky enough to survive but suffered a lot of damage will no longer be bleak.

-Nu Village was hit by a devastating flash flood that nearly wiped out the entire village on the morning of September 10.
-The landslide from Elephant Mountain buried 40 houses, killing 52 people, leaving 14 missing and 15 injured.
-The number of students who died in the flash flood is currently 13.
+Nu Village is the place that just experienced a terrible flash flood that almost wiped out the entire village on the morning of September 10.
+The landslide from the Elephant Mountains buried 40 houses, killing 52 people, leaving 14 missing and 15 injured.
+Currently, the number of students who died after the flash flood is 13.

 Previously in February, Mr. Nguyen Xuan Khang spent 100 billion VND to build a school for the people of Meo Vac - a poor border district of Ha Giang province.